kajal1801/kajal1801/README.md

 ### Hello!
 I'm Kajal Jaiswal! 👋

-- 🔭 I’m currently working as
+- 🔭 I’m currently working as :
-      -- An Outreach Lead at GFG SNU Chapter
+       An Outreach Lead at GFG SNU Chapter,
-      -- A Core Team Member of SKEPSIS
+       A Core Team Member of SKEPSIS and
-      -- An Outreach Lead at Codechef SNU Chapter.
+       An Outreach Lead at Codechef SNU Chapter.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning :
-      -- Basic programming using Javascript
+       Basic programming using Javascript,
-      -- Data Structures and Algorithms
+       Data Structures and Algorithms and
-      -- Frontend Development using HTML, CSS and Js.
+       Frontend Development using HTML, CSS and Js.
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with :
-      -- open-source contributions.
+       open-source contributions.
-- 💬 Ask me about
+- 💬 Ask me about :
-      -- Competitive Programming
+       Competitive Programming,
-      -- UI/UX Designing
+       UI/UX Designing,
-      -- Data Structures and Algorithms
+       Data Structures and Algorithms and
-      -- HTML or CSS
+       HTML or CSS

 - 😄 Pronouns:
-      -- She/Her
+       She/Her
 - ⚡ Fun fact
-      -- I like Java over C++ for CP.
+       I like Java over C++ for CP.
-      -- I love reading!

 ### Connect with me: